TSA insider faults agency's response to coronavirus

-The top TSA official in Kansas, Jay Brainard, says the TSA’s actions amount to “gross mismanagement."
+The top TSA official in Kansas, Jay Brainard, says the agency didn’t train staff for the pandemic and barred supervisors like him from giving screeners stockpiled N95 respirators in March when facial coverings such as surgical masks were hard to buy.

-“TSA staff at airports both became a significant carrier to spread the pandemic and were themselves improperly protected from the pandemic,” Brainard's lawyer, Tom Devine, said in a complaint filed with the Office of Special Counsel, which handles whistleblower complaints.
+“I have no doubt whatsoever that our people became Typhoid Marys and contributed to the spread of that virus because TSA senior leadership did not make sure (screeners) were adequately protected,” Brainard told The Associated Press on Friday.

-The special counsel has ordered TSA's parent agency, the Homeland Security Department, to conduct an investigation.
+Brainard filed a complaint against his own agency with the Office of Special Counsel, which handles whistleblower complaints, earlier this month.
+Late Thursday, the special counsel ordered TSA's parent agency, the Homeland Security Department, to conduct an investigation.

 Spokeswoman Lisa Farbstein said that at the start of the virus outbreak, TSA told employees that masks were optional, then made them mandatory at airport checkpoints in the first week of May.